 Table Fellowship in Judaism was a complex and important issue for the observant Jew, especially those of the Pharisaical party.
-Jacob Neusner has studied the rabbinical traditions that appear to come from the Pharisees.
-He notes that of the 341 rulings that go back to the Pharisees, 229 are related to table fellowship.
-For this reason, he says that the Pharisees might be considered an “eating club!”
+Jacob Neusner studied the rabbinical traditions that appear to come from the Pharisees.
+He notes that of the 341 rulings that go back to the Pharisees, 229 concern to table fellowship.
+For this reason, Neusner suggests the Pharisees were something like an “eating club.”

-This theme of separation from the unclean is found in the Gospels.
-The Pharisees are often described as confused by Jesus’ association with the “unclean” of their society.
-He even shared meals with Tax-collectors and other “sinners!”
-Jesus understood what it meant socially to sit down and eat a meal with someone, therefore when he chose to eat with someone that was a part of the “underclass” he was crossing a social boundary in order to meet a spiritual need.
+There are several examples of separation from the unclean in the Gospels.
+Jesus’ association with “unclean” often confused the Pharisees.
+He even shared meals with tax-collectors and other “sinners” (Matthew 9:10).
+Jesus understood what it meant socially to sit down and eat a meal with someone, therefore when he ate with someone that was a part of the “underclass” he was crossing a social boundary in order to meet a spiritual need.

-If those who insist on Gentile circumcision are related to these “men from James” who insist on separation of Jews and Gentiles at meal time, then it is not implausible that they are Pharisees who would have never shared a meal with a Gentile in the first place.
+If those who insist on Gentile circumcision are related to these “men from James” who insist on separation of Jews and Gentiles at mealtime, then it is not implausible they are Pharisees who would have never shared a meal with a Gentile in the first place.

 This shared-meal includes communion, the celebration of the Lord’s table.
-Imagine the ramifications of a portion of the early church refusing to share in the celebration of the Lord’s death and resurrection with another portion – this would be imply that the excluded group was sub-Christian, not truly followers of Jesus.
+Imagine the ramifications of a portion of the early church refusing to share in the celebration of the Lord’s death and resurrection with another portion.
+This would imply the excluded group was sub-Christian and not truly followers of Jesus.

 Dennis E. Smith, “Table Fellowship”, in ABD 6:302-303.